Welcome to eco home essentials, let me ask you a question.

 At Eco Home Essentials I believe you do have a choice.

-I'll show you how to improve your existing home, or what to consider when extending.
-The site is primarily aimed towards people who want to improve their existing or older homes into energy efficient houses.
 But I'll also cover some options for building new or adding extensions.
 So if you want to convert your existing property into your ideal green eco home or just carry out a few simple improvements that will reduce your energy consumption and your running costs, you're in the right place.

-Once you understand how the simple things that you may never have given a second thought, like vapour barriers and controlled ventilation etc. can make a huge difference, you might be surprised at how straight forward it is to create your very own eco home.
+Once you understand how the simple things, that you may never have given a second thought, like vapour barriers and controlled ventilation etc. can make a huge difference, you might be surprised at how straight forward it is to create your very own eco home.

 If you can get the simple things right you're well on your way to reducing your bills significantly.